spdermn02/TouchPortal_AdvancedHold_Plugin/README.md

 v1.2.0
   - added in Broadcast Message Event Handling
-    - Will run the "Stop All Holds" action to force stop all hold counters
+    - Will run the "Stop All Holds" action to force stop all hold counters v1.2.1
+  - fix broadcast message breaking plugin, needed to check to make sure we had states to update
 ```

 ## Known Issues